-Victims of Sexual Violence are strongly encouraged to immediately contact the Dean of Student located in the Macy Campus.
+Victims of Sexual Violence are strongly encouraged to immediately contact the Dean of Student Services and/or the Site Coordinator to address their immediate safety needs.
+The DSS is located in the Macy Campus.
 Available during business hours of 8:00 a.m. - 4:30 p.m.
-Call enforcement agency.
+Call (402) 241-5908.
+If this is an emergency and after hours call 911 to contact the local law enforcement agency.